stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/working-from-home.md

 6.  \[Document the project]\(#Documenting)

-**##  Look at same styled elements **  As some elements are repeated continuously,  (in my case, there were for example bullet points and titles).
+##   1. Look at same styled elements

+ As some elements are repeated continuously,  (in my case, there were for example bullet points and titles).
 I styled them in the main App.styl file, so I can use them in every component.
 I know it sounds a bit dumb, but it saved me a lot of time

-**##  use Json-server to create your fake REST API**
+## **  **2.** **use Json-server to create your fake REST API

-Create a json file with your data and install json-server, then run json-server --watch db.json et voilà
+Create a json file with your data and install json-server, then run json-server --watch db.json et voilà.

+##

-**## Read the documentation**
+## 3. Read the documentation

  Just because I didn't know how to use the server, I wasted 4 hours searching through stack overflow just to read in the challenge documentation the answer.

-**## Initialize the state before you fetch data **
+## &#xA;*4.
+Initialize the state before you fetch data.*

+*
 I was having trouble loading data, but I found that initializing the data I was going to use solved the problem.
 For example.
-Here I needed the name and percentage of the languages to be displayed
+Here I needed the name and percentage of the languages to be displayed*

+*
-       * state = {
+       \* state = {
         data: {
             'languages': {                 'name':  '',                'percentage':  '' }],        },        }*

-**## Personalize package.json **
+##  5. Personalize package.json file

 Uploading npm run in package.json helps to create shortcuts you can use in the terminal.
 For example, I created another json file: db.json and later upload package.json
     *"server": "json-server --watch db.json"*

 this, helped me run my server much quicker because now i just had to type npm run server